bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cuiover.md

 ##### 10.3.1.7 List Classes

-Together, GenBoolean, GenBooleanGroup, GenItem, GenItemGroup, and GenDynamicList provide many different types of lists.
+Together, GenBoolean, GenBooleanGroup, GenItem, **GenItemGroup**, and GenDynamicList provide many different types of lists.
 List objects may be used to create lists that are dynamic or static; scrollable or not; exclusive, non-exclusive, or otherwise.
 List objects may appear within menus or dialog